Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/ohlc-chart.md

 ### Changing the Minimum Bound

-The default value is set to "0".
+The default value is set to *0*.
 In order to set a different bound, enter the value you want the chart to start with.

 ### Changing the Maximum Bound

-For Maximum bounds, the default will be set to "Automatic" so that Reveal uses your original data.
+For Maximum bounds, the default will be set to *Automatic* so that Slingshot uses your original data.
 In order to set a different one, enter the value you want for the chart's top limit.

 <a name='setting-logarithmic-axis'></a>